aspirin23/supply-chain-prompts-playbook/prompting-guide.md

 # Prompting Guide for Industry Professionals

 A practical framework for getting useful outputs from LLMs — written for planners, analysts, and industry professionals.
-By the end you will have a reusable prompt structure and five patterns you can apply to your next supply chain problem today.
+By the end you will have a reusable prompt template and five patterns you can apply to streamline your prompt structure today.
 *(15 minute read)*

 ---